Optical filter : a complete guide

 Key points in a longpass or shortpass filters are :

 - Transmission value before or after the cut-on / cut-off wavelength

 - OD of the non transmitted wavelength (expressed in OD : Optical Density)

 - Cut-on / cut-off slope, usually lower than 5%.
 Defined as the slope the between the wavelength at half the peak transmission to the wavelength at 1/10^4 of the peak transmission.

-Naming: of longpass and shortpass filters : The name usually inlcude letter (L & S) for example for Long or Short and a value.
+Naming: of longpass and shortpass filters : The name usually include letter (L & S) for example for Long or Short and a value.
 The value is the nominal cut-on or cut-off wavelength at 50% peak transmission.

-Notch filters can be defined as the opposite of bandpass filters, for vulgarisation we could call them band-no-pass filter.
+Notch filters can be defined as the opposite of bandpass filters, for vulgarisation we could call them no-pass-band filter.
 They are blocking only a narrow band of the wavelength while non affecting the transmission of the other wavelengths.